AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/text-parser-troubleshooting.md

 ![](assets/text-parser-get-matches-350x592.png)

-The output shown in the picture below, you will notice that the capturing group will match any character (except for line terminators)
+In the output shown in the picture below, the capturing group will match any character (except for line terminators).

 ![](assets/text-parser-output-350x389.png)